cs31415/cs31415.github.io/writings/switzerland-india-diary.md

 Skipped breakfast since I felt heaviness from yesterday’s rich food.

-Had fresh gilki sabzi and daal bati from yesterday.
+Had fresh *gilki sabzi* and *daal bati* from yesterday.

-Read The Beak of the Finch, which provides a history of how Darwin arrived at his monumental theory and how the Grants are providing real-time evidence for the theory through the multifarious finches of the laboratory called Galapagos.
+Read *The Beak of the Finch*, which provides a history of how Darwin arrived at his monumental theory and how the Grants are providing real-time evidence for the theory through the multifarious finches of the laboratory called Galapagos.

 Kamu, Meenu and Amma visited Prema and Meera Chithis in the evening.
 Shonu, me and Appa stayed behind.